Diving in Amistad National Park

 Dive Overview

-Diving Amistad is a relatively easy proposition; it's getting there that's the problem.
+Diving Amistad is a relatively easy proposition; it's getting there that's the challenge.
 Del Rio is not located at the crossroads of the nation, but if you make it to this part of Texas, you'll find plenty to do.
-Even empty tanks can be filled at the dive shop located across TX 90 from Diablo East.
-Most people park and dive at the dive cove and various pullouts.
+Most people park and dive at the SCUBA cove and various pullouts.
 Of the sites we list below, all except the Ranch House and Castle Canyon can be reached from the shore.
 If you have a boat, the rest of the park is at your subaqueous disposal.
-Boat launches are spread around the lake, and you can rent boats during the summer months at Diablo East and Rough Canyon.
+Boat launches are spread around the lake, and you can rent boats at the Diablo East Marina.

 Water visibility is best during cool months (November to April) when it peaks at 25 to 30 feet.
 From May to October, increased algae growth reduces visibility to less than 10 feet.
 Surface water temperatures range from mid-50s in winter to mid-80s in the summer.
 Thermoclines occur at 30-40 feet during the winter and deeper during the summer.